CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 <img width="960" alt="SD Desktop 5" src="https://user-images.githubusercontent.com/83574067/121872988-9223fb80-cd0e-11eb-8c5b-7e19a2111407.png">

-Video example: https://kannu.csc.fi/s/dXHeTy27LcAQATx    (T account and name) this will be re-done by Aada

 For security reasons, your private workspace in SD Desktop is **completely isolated from the Internet**.
 If you need to import specific scripts in SD Desktop (for example from GitHub or other trusted repositories) you need to use the same procedure described before: